zinh/zinh.github.io/_posts/2018-07-18-end-to-end-encryption-using-ssh-key-pair.md

 curl -s https://github.com/$TO.keys
 ~~~

 First, we will download the public keys of a github user.
+For example, my public key will be at [https://github.com/zinh.keys](https://github.com/zinh.keys){:target="_blank"}{:rel="nofollow"}

 ~~~ bash
 ssh-keygen -f /dev/stdin  -e -m PKCS8 > $TO.pem.pub